Paving Cow Paths

 Numerous modern day streets in downtown Boston defy logic – until you realize that the city fathers literally paved over the transit system created and used by cows.* This gave the immediate benefit of getting places faster, while losing out on longer-term gains that designing a purpose-built street plan could have yielded.
-This type of thing is pervasive in today’s enterprise ranging from computerizing paper forms to the plethora of information silos – the subject of today’s blog.
+This type of thing is pervasive in today’s enterprise ranging from computerizing paper forms to the plethora of information silos requiring an enterprise ontology– the subject of today’s blog.

 Figure 1: Paving the cowpaths in Boston**

 Semantic Arts works with a wide variety of companies and, unlike just a few years ago, it is now common for our new clients to already have a number of efforts and groups exploring semantic technology in-house.
 Gone is fear of the ‘O word’.
 In its place are a range of projects and activities such as creating ontologies, working with triple stores, and creating proofs of concept.
 Unfortunately, what we see very little of is coordination of these efforts throughout the enterprise.

 It would be mistaken to regard this as a misuse of the technology, because point solutions will often result in significant benefits locally – just like paving cow paths gave immediate gains.
 It’s more a missed opportunity in the form of a great irony.
 The very technology designed to break down silos gets used to build yet more silos – Semantic Silos.